KxSystems/docs/docs/wp/disaster-floods/index.md

 P| `month`cos_t`sin_t`elv`imp`CatAreaSqKm`WsAreaSqKm`CatAreaSqKmRp100`WsAreaS..
 ```

 These dictionaries were then used to extract the appropriate columns from each table, to make them suitable inputs to machine learning models.
-This is achieved by using the `split_dict` function which takes a table as input, as well as `M` or `P` indicating which model is being used.
+This was achieved by using the `split_dict` function which takes a table as input, as well as `M` or `P` indicating which model was being used.

 ```q
 q)split_dict:{(!). flip(